MicrosoftDocs/memdocs/windows-365/enterprise/cisco-webex-support.md

 ## To confirm that the Cisco Webex client is using the optimizations

 1. Sign in to the Cloud PC from the Windows client.
-2. Open the Cisco Webex client adn sign in using your Cisco Webex credentials.
+2. Open the Cisco Webex client and sign in using your Cisco Webex credentials.
 3. Select your user profile icon > **Help** > **Health Checker**.
 4. The VDI section of the **Health Checker** shows the status of the optimizations.